nginxinc/nginx-wiki/source/modules/redis2.rst

 Name
 ----
-**ngx_redis2** - Nginx upstream module for the Redis 2.0 protocol.
+**ngx_redis2** - NGINX upstream module for the Redis 2.0 protocol.

-.. note:: *This module is not distributed with the Nginx source.* See the `installation instructions <redis2.installation_>`_.
+.. note:: *This module is not distributed with the NGINX source.* See the `installation instructions <redis2.installation_>`_.

 Status